 Although new AFV concepts will debut over the next five years, it is likely to be a decade before any radically new combat vehicle enters service.
 Armies tend to be conservative, which makes them evolutionary in their approach rather than revolutionary.
 System reliability trumps innovation when lives are at risk.
 We will test new concepts comprehensively before committing to fielding them at scale.

 As the British Army begins to envision what AFVs will be required beyond 2030, it still needs dependable heavy and medium weight armoured vehicles now.
 Ajax and Boxer will enter service by 2023.
 But the Armoured Infantry brigades need upgraded MBTs too, which is why the Challenger 2 LEP is an essential programme.
 In making a recommendation about next steps, there are three MBT priorities:

 - The need to upgrade all 227 Challenger 2 MBTs and commit to fielding at least three regular MBT regiments

 - The need to mount a 120mm smoothbore to ensure ammunition commonality and interoperability with our allies

 - The need to reduce system weight and logistical footprint to increase system mobility

 Of these above requirements, the most difficult to achieve is weight reduction.
 Even so Challenger 2 can be expected to remain a formidable system.

-If we can acquire a basic second-hand M1A1 Abrams with a 120 mm smoothbore gun; upgrade them to the latest A2 SEP V4 standard (so that it is essentially a new tank) and, at a cost that is less than that of upgrading Challenger 2, then we should seriously consider it.
+If we can acquire a basic second-hand M1A1 Abrams with a 120 mm smoothbore gun; upgrade them to the latest M1A2D standard (so that it is essentially a new tank) and, at a cost that is less than that of upgrading Challenger 2, then we should seriously consider it.
 If Challenger 2 LEP can be achieved at a cost that is acceptable, then it may be the most pragmatic solution.
 Perhaps the acid test is timeline.
 And, who knows, there may be life in the old dog yet!